Sravanimutluri/gitpractice/k8s/k8s.md

 * Each service gets a ip address and this is virtual ip which helps in forwarding traffic to one of the pod based on labels.
 This ip is called as cluster ip.
 ### 4. What are CRDs in k8s?
 * Custom resources definition (CRD) is a powerful feature introduced in Kubernetes 1.7 which enables users to add their own/custom objects to the Kubernetes cluster and use it like any other native Kubernetes objects.
+### 5. What is an init container?
+* An init container is a type of container that has a few modified operational behavior and rules.
+One of the most dominant features is that init containers are started and terminated before application containers, and they must run to completion with success.
+They specifically exist for initializing the workload environment.
+### 6. What is an ephemeral container?
+* Ephemeral containers differ from other containers in that they lack guarantees for resources or execution, and they will never be automatically restarted, so they are not appropriate for building applications.
+### 7. Why we are use Node?
+* How to schedule a Pod on a Particular node
+* How to stop assigning more pods to a node
+* How to move all the pods running a node to other ndoe